anatsrii/anatsrii/README.md

 - 👋 Hi, I'm Mr.Jane
 - 👀 I’m interested in Crypto
-- 🌱 I’m currently learning Devcamp
+- 🌱 I’m currently learning Go Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...